Mithgol/fidorest/README.md

 Otherwise an error (`404 Not Found`) happens and the corresponding JSON object (`{"error":"File not found."}`) is served.

+### GET /fileecho/:fechoname/:filename

+As in the previous requests, the path is relative to the root directory of FidoREST.

+**A file (designated by its name) published in a file echomail area (designated by its name) is requested.**

+Currently FidoREST does not serve files from local file echomail area.
+A redirect to an FTP mirror of that area happens.

+The request's keyword (for the `abilites` array) is `'fechofile'`.

+If the file echomail area's name (not case-sensitive) is unknown, then an error (`404 Not Found`) happens instead of a redirect.
+The corresponding JSON object (`{"error":"File echomail area was not found."}`) is served.

 ### GET /echolist

 As in the previous requests, the `/echolist` path is relative to the root directory of FidoREST.